Death in Apartment 603: What Happened to Ellen Greenberg?

 Death in Apartment 603: What Happened to Ellen Greenberg? is a 2025 American documentary miniseries directed and produced by Nancy Schwartzman.
-It explores the Death of Ellen Greenberg, which was initially ruled as a suicide, as her family insists she was murdered.
+It explores the death of Ellen Greenberg, which was initially ruled as a suicide, as her family insists she was murdered.

 It premiered on September 29, 2025, on Hulu.

 Premise

-Explores the Death of Ellen Greenberg, a school teacher who was found dead in her apartment.
+Ellen Greenberg was a school teacher who was found dead in her apartment.
 Greenberg sustained multiple stab wounds and various bruises.
 Her death was initially ruled as a suicide, with the case being closed.
 Greenberg's parents, Sandee and Josh appear in the series as they fight to reopen the investigation.